Health Care Benefits: Maine

 - Group health plans in Maine must include certain maternity and newborn/adopted child coverage.
 See Maternity and Newborn/Adopted Child Coverage.

-- Health plans in Maine must include coverage for mental health and substance abuse treatments and, for certain employers, provide mental health and substance abuse parity.
-See Mental Health and Substance Abuse Coverage.
+- Health plans in Maine must include coverage for mental health and substance use disorder treatments and, for certain employers, provide mental health and substance use disorder parity.
+See Mental Health and Substance Use Disorder Coverage.

 - Group health plans must provide coverage for specified providers.
 See Coverage for Specified Providers.